Romain-CARETTE/Orbit/README.md

 ## Description

 ### Functionality:
-    * Capturing passwords from the sshd daemon.
+    * Capture passwords from SSH connections
+    * Grant access to the target system via an SSH connection with root account privileges.